 We barely even make the game fun, which is in fact the most minimal qualifier for women to do something with us.

-One point in this piece is that unreflective, bad faith, zombie-like manipulations of the market not only won’t work, they never work, haven’t worked, and no one has the power to do them, anyway.
-There is no Twitch streamer, no vlog solution, no silver bullet: here’s a piece from 2014 – you’ve not come a long way, baby.
+One point in this piece is that unreflective, bad faith, zombie-like manipulations of the market not only won’t work, they never work, haven’t worked, and no one has the power to make them work, anyway.
+There is no Twitch streamer answer, no vlog solution, no silver bullet: here’s a piece from 2014 – you’ve not come a long way, baby.

 I want more people who look like me so that I’m more comfortable.
 It’s a talking point and real argument at once.
 It’s modest.
 Attainable.
 Will you do what is necessary for it to happen?